 HSE is striving to be more and more realistic and, in line with current government campaigns, remove unnecessary burdens on business.
 The tick is to maintain standards of safety at the same time.
 HSE have been making headway into translating sometimes vague legal requirements into proportionate practical tools for low risk workplaces.

-One somewhat strange part of the consultation is the consideration of imposing an arbitrary 32 page limit on the length of an ACoP.
+So, I think HSE have taken a brave and honest step.One somewhat strange part of the consultation is the consideration of imposing an arbitrary 32 page limit on the length of an ACoP.
 This, whilst well intended, is, I think, ill conceived.
 Whilst brevity is laudable, if it fights against the intention of clarity, usability and practicality, then it has missed the point.
 Instead, there should be a range of quality standards (like usability) applied.
 Sure, length can be a consideration, but that will depend on the complexity of the legislation.

-On the whole, it’s a fair cop, guv.
+On the whole, it’s a fair cop.